What is Line Editing, and What Can It Do For Your Book? (With Examples!)

 ❌ Insult your reader.
 In editing your manuscript for clarity, you may be tempted to make some insertions in order to, well, clarify your prose.
 But don’t go too far and end up unnecessarily spelling things out.
 Your readers are smart.
 They should be guided through the text by a similarly discerning author — not stuck with interpretive training wheels.

 ❌ Avoid asking for any help, ever.
 You've decided not to hire a professional, but that doesn't mean you're doomed to edit alone like a hermit in a tiny cell.
-Consider seeking out beta readers, or even running your writing questions by a friend, on- or off-line.
+Consider seeking out beta readers, sensitivity readers if necessary, or even running your writing questions by a friend, on- or off-line.

 Now that you’ve learned about this crucial type of editing, you can use that knowledge to turn out a book as polished as your ideas deserved!
 Whether you end up scouring the marketplace for professional assistance or engaging your inner editor, your manuscript will thank you for it.